Words from the NEW Director!

 encourage youth to make better decisions to ensure that achieving success is within arm's reach.

 Rose of Hope Foundation was founded in 2008 after the innovation of Holding Hands With Our Future day of mentorship.
 Brooke Moreland served three years as a resident assistant (RA) at Butler University and while being a resident assistant (RA) had to follow through with the task of completing a programming requirement for her residential position.
 The program had to be related to serving the community.
 By allowing the members of her younger brother's book club to explore the Butler University campus, the foundation and many other community programs like Holding Hands With Our Future were born through a passion to give back to her community and develop a foundation to support youth that overcome adversity with hopes of achieving success!

 Director Emeritus Welcome

 I hope that you join us in celebrating the installation of our new director, Shona Moreland.
-She has been instrumental in the nonprofit successful across the state of Indiana and in the great relationships that the nonprofit has been able to build with our organizations.
-The Rose of Hope Foundation summer camp grew out of the positive reputation that Shona has with Indy Parks and our ability to secure all of the awesome activities that we are able to deliver to students each year at the summer camp.
+She has been instrumental in the nonprofit's success across the state of Indiana and in the great relationships that the nonprofit has been able to build with other organizations.
+The Rose of Hope Foundation summer camp grew out of the positive reputation that Shona has with Indy Parks and her ability to secure all of the awesome activities that we are able to deliver to students each year at the summer camp.

 It is humbling to become the first director emeritus and I hope that I can provide guidance and support when needed in the execution of the entity.